annesjyu/w231/Yu_Sijie.md

 * Other countries, like <font color="orange">China</font>, <font color="orange">South Korean</font> might have even stricker rules.

-### When CBDT Happens?
+### When CBDTs Happens?

-Surprisedly, CBDT occurs in many daily occasions.
+Surprisedly, CBDTs occurs in many daily occasions.
 For example,

 * Coorperate emails, customer suppport communications.
 * Data analysis to optimize global logistics.
 * Outsource services.
-* HR for global workforces.
+* HR for global workforces.We will discuss each of these cases using examples.
 * Conduct global researches.
 * <font color="yellow">Use Internet to query, post or update information locating overseas</font>.